 Children with college savings are 31% more likely to plan on attending college than children without college savings.
 BabySteps is here to help educate children, parents, and their communities about the value of planning early.

-We invite BabySteps families to use our online learning resources to help them learn about how to save for their child’s future.
+We invite families to use our online resources to learn about how to save for their child’s future.
 Visit the BabySteps Financial Education Classroom to start your plan today.

 Who is eligible to receive the $50 seed deposit?

-To be eligible to receive the $50 college savings seed deposit provided by BabySteps, a child must:
+To be eligible to receive the $50 seed deposit provided by BabySteps, a child must:

 - Be a Massachusetts resident.

-- Adopted children must complete the Adoption Verification Form.
-Adopted children can be born before January 1, 2020, but the adoption must have taken place on or after January 1, 2020.
+- Be included on an Adoption Verification Form.
+(Adopted children can be born before January 1, 2020, but the adoption must have taken place less than one year ago.)

-- Be named the Beneficiary on a U.Fund 529 College Investing Plan account within one year of birth or adoption.
+- Be named the Beneficiary on a MEFA U.Fund 529 account within one year of birth or adoption.

-Eligible U.Fund 529 plan accounts will receive their free $50 deposit approximately six weeks after opening the account.
-The account creator has 30 days from account opening to opt-out of the program if they do not want the $50 deposit.
+Eligible MEFA U.Fund 529 accounts will receive their free $50 deposit approximately six weeks after the account opening.
+The account creator has 30 days from account opening to opt out of the program if he or she does not want the $50 deposit.

 Frequently Asked Questions

-How long will it take to receive the $50 deposit after I have created my child’s 529 account?
+How long will it take to receive the $50 deposit after I have created my child’s MEFA U.Fund 529 account?

 Eligible BabySteps accounts will receive their free $50 deposit approximately 6 weeks after they are opened.
-The account creator has 30 days from account opening to opt out of the program if they do not want to receive the $50 deposit.
+The account creator has 30 days from account opening to opt out of the program if he or she does not want to receive the $50 deposit.

 What is the BabySteps Savings Plan?

-Starting January 1, 2020, every child born or adopted who is a Massachusetts resident will be eligible* to receive a $50 seed deposit into his or her U.Fund account from the State Treasurer’s Office.
+Every child born or adopted who is a Massachusetts resident will be eligible* to receive a $50 seed deposit into his or her MEFA U.Fund 529 account from the State Treasurer's Office.

 *within one year of birth or adoption